 Vaccinations are in the news.
 Everyone’s taking sides and using their best arguments to paint the “other side” as idiots.

-Anyone who even questions the safety or efficacy of vaccinations is immediately grouped in with climate deniers and called an anti-vaxer at best, or a moronic muttonhead at worst.
+Anyone who even questions the safety or efficacy of vaccinations is immediately grouped in with climate deniers and called an anti-vaxxer at best, or a moronic muttonhead at worst.

-I’ve heard it said that anti-vaxers are actually more informed than the vaxers, but the vaxers fight back, arguing that the anti-vaxers have been informed by fringe science and quacks.
+I’ve heard it said that anti-vaxxers are actually more informed than the vaxxers, but the vaxxers fight back, arguing that the anti-vaxxers have been informed by fringe science and quacks.

 I love the term quack because historically, the first one to scream “QUACK!” is usually the biggest quack.
 When the AMA was formed in 1847, they were amazingly candid in admitting that they formed because they were going broke competing with other forms of medicine, but they also had an agenda.
 Topping that agenda was to hunt out quacks.